 The Auberge de la Beursaudiere, formerly a farm building and before that a priory offers individually decorated rooms that take their name from traditional professions including La Coutiere (seamstress), La Dentelliere (lacemaker) and Maquignon (horse-dealer).

-NEARBY:Hotel Les Glycines is situated just 50m from the basilica and has been recently renovated from a C18 townhouse to create a charming hotel with 13 individually decorated well equipped rooms.
+NEARBY:Hotel Les Glycines is situated just 50m from the basilica and has been recently renovated from a 18th century townhouse to create a charming hotel with 13 individually decorated well equipped rooms.
 Breakfast and a la carte evening meals are taken at the sister hotel La Terrasse, just 50m up the hill beside the basilica.

 Room upgrades: Superior room or Suite.